JackieGH/cse15l-lab-reports/researching-commands.md

 Generates the output:
 <pre>
 Islam, and celebrated recent suicide <b>bomb</b>ings of American military facilities in the Kingdom.
 It praised the 1983 suicide <b>bomb</b>ing in Beirut that killed 241 U.S. Marines, the 1992 <b>bomb</b>ing in Aden, and especially the 1993 firefight in Somalia after which November 24, 1989, when a remotely controlled car <b>bomb</b> killed Azzam and both of his fatwa demanding their eviction.
 In December, <b>bomb</b>s exploded at two hotels in Aden
 </pre>
+Note, that by default `grep` finds matches to words that contain the given expression, not just the word as it is. <br>

 Similarly, the command-line input:

         $ grep -m 10 "bomb" chapter-2.txt

 Generates the output:
 <pre>
 Islam, and celebrated recent suicide <b>bomb</b>ings of American military facilities in the Kingdom.
 It praised the 1983 suicide <b>bomb</b>ing in Beirut that killed 241 U.S. Marines, the 1992 <b>bomb</b>ing in Aden, and especially the 1993 firefight in Somalia after which November 24, 1989, when a remotely controlled car <b>bomb</b> killed Azzam and both of his fatwa demanding their eviction.
 In December, <b>bomb</b>s exploded at two hotels in Aden In November 1995, a car <b>bomb</b> exploded outside a Saudi-U.S. joint facility in Riyadh In June 1996, an enormous truck <b>bomb</b> detonated in the Khobar Towers residential cloudy are the 1993 <b>bomb</b>ing of the World Trade Center, a plot that same year to particular interest in learning how to use truck <b>bomb</b>s such as the one that had embassy in Nairobi was an easy target because a car <b>bomb</b> could be parked close by,
 </pre>
+In the code above, since we just doubled the max count for the times we want to see "bomb", the first half of the code should be <br>
+exactly as the code block before it.
 #### Sources that Helped Inform this Blog:

 [Code Snippets for grep Commands](https://www.makeuseof.com/grep-command-practical-examples/) <br>